 Deploying to GlassFish should be easy and familiar, right?
-After all, it's the Java EE 8 reference implementation and Weld is the CDI reference implementation, meaning Weld gets bundled with GlassFish.
+After all, it's the Jakarta EE compatible implementation and Weld is the CDI compatible implementation, meaning Weld gets bundled with GlassFish.
 So yes, it's all quite easy and familiar.